Symptoms of Honda transmission failure include:

 How to check transmission fluid on a Honda?

 Check the transmission fluid level as soon as possible.
 If the level is low, add the recommended amount of Honda transmission fluid.

-Signs that your Honda transmission may be low on the transmission fluid include delayed engagement, transmission slipping, and rough shifts between gears.
+Signs that the Honda transmission may be low on transmission fluid include delayed engagement, transmission slipping, and rough shifts between gears.

-- Drive your Honda for 15 min to warm up the transmission fluid, then park it on level ground.
+- Drive the Honda for fifteen minutes to warm up the transmission fluid, then park it on level ground.

 - Turn off the engine.

 - Open the hood by pulling the hood release under the dashboard.